Bayesian brain mapping: a population-informed framework for personalized functional network topography and connectivity: Results

 }

 The pairwise spatial overlap between networks for different templates and their corresponding priors is shown in Appendix Figure \ref{fig:spatial_overlap}.
 Overlap is quantified using the Dice coefficient.
-For continuous network maps, we first threshold the maps at a z-score of $\pm 2$, following a common practice for thresholding group ICA maps to isolate areas of engagement.
-The parcellation-based templates by definition have zero overlap between networks, but their corresponding priors exhibit overlap between certain networks.
-Network maps based on PROFUMO exhibit the most overlap, reflecting a key feature of PROFUMO, and the degree of overlap is similar in the template and the prior.
-To a slightly lesser degree, the GICA template and prior also exhibit overlap, contradicting a common belief that ICA does not allow for spatial overlap.
-Spatial ICA components are optimized to maximize statistical independence, which does not imply non-overlap.
-On the contrary, non-overlap implies anti-correlation (or from probability, disjoint events are never independent).
+For continuous network templates and prior means, we first threshold the maps at a z-score of $\pm 2$ (where the z-score is based on the mean and standard deviation of the prior mean map across all vertices), following a common practice for thresholding group ICA maps to isolate areas of engagement.
+The parcellation templates, by definition, have zero overlap between networks, yet their corresponding priors exhibit substantial overlap between certain networks.
+Network maps based on PROFUMO exhibit the most overlap, reflecting a key feature of that method, and the degree of overlap is similar in the template and the prior.
+To a slightly lesser degree, the GICA template and prior also exhibit overlap.
+This illustrates that spatial independence in ICA does not prohibit spatial overlap, as is sometimes assumed.\footnote{On the contrary, non-overlap implies anti-correlation, so non-correlated spatial maps will tend do exhibit overlap.
+Consider this from a probability perspective: disjoint events are never independent, since the occurrence of one event precludes occurrence of the other.} Still, the GICA prior mean maps exhibit somewhat stronger overlap than the GICA templates, suggesting a relaxation of the spatial constraints in the ICA model.